 - Ensure that the product portfolio—the group of products the team members look after—is effectively managed.
 This includes setting strategic goals for the portfolio, balancing the group of products, managing dependencies between products, and aligning release dates.
 As the head of product, you might be able to carry out this work, especially if the portfolio is not too large.
 If that’s not the case, hire a dedicated product portfolio manager who carries out the work.

 Business Strategy and Organisational Development

 - Contribute to the business strategy.
-Ensure that the plan is realistic and share it with the product people.
+Ensure that the plan is realistic and share it with the product people on your team.
 This will help them understand the direction the business is heading in and the strategic objectives the entire business is following.

-- Represent the product management function on the leadership team (when you act as a Chief Product Officer, VP Product, or Director of Product Management), and build strong connections with the other heads, for instance, head of development, head of marketing, and head of sales.
+- Represent the product management function on the leadership team (when you act as a Director of Product Management, VP Product, or Chief Product Officer), and build strong connections with the other heads, for instance, head of development, head of marketing, and head of sales.

 - Lobby for the necessary organisational changes to fully establish an effective product management function, if required.
 This may include securing the necessary empowerment for the product people on your team and establishing a product-led way of working.